Biography

 Ms. Smith began studying flute at age seven.
 She spent her formative years in Northern California, before attending Interlochen Arts Academy, where she received the Young Artist Medal (the Academy’s highest honor) in 1989.
 Immediately after graduation, Ms. Smith began her studies at the Curtis Institute of Music as a pupil of Julius Baker and Jeffrey Khaner.
 After just two years at Curtis, she won the principal flute chair in the ASO at age 20.
 Ms. Smith has also studied with Tim Day, and has collaborated extensively with master teacher and clinician Keith Underwood.

-Throughout her career, Ms. Smith has continued to perform and teach at the nation’s most prestigious summer festivals, including Marlboro, Grand Teton, Strings, Mainly Mozart, and the Highlands Music Festival.
+Throughout her career, Ms. Smith has continued to perform and teach at the nation’s most prestigious summer festivals, including Marlboro, Grand Teton, Strings, Mainly Mozart, and the Aspen Music Festival.
 She has performed with the Bellingham (WA) Festival of Music chamber orchestra since 1994, and has performed there as concerto soloist several times.
 In addition, Ms. Smith has been invited to teach some of the world’s most promising young orchestral musicians at the Aspen Music Festival and the National Orchestral Institute in College Park, MD.

 Ms. Smith has appeared as guest principal flutist with orchestras such as the Chicago Symphony, Los Angeles Philharmonic, the Vancouver Symphony, the Baltimore Symphony, the St. Paul Chamber Orchestra, and the Pittsburgh Symphony.
 In 2018, she performed with the World Orchestra for Peace in Künzelsau, Germany, and at the BBC Proms for the UNESCO anniversary concerts of the WWI Armistice.
 She has been featured as a gala concerto soloist at the National Flute Association convention in Salt Lake City.